Sempai-07/documentation/src/classes/Api.md

 • **params.message\_effect\_id?**: `string`

-Unique identifier of the message effect to be added to the message
+Unique identifier of the message effect to be added to the message; for private chats only

 • **params.message\_thread\_id?**: `number`